webplatform/docs-wpd/Editors_Guide/step_6_author_or_upload_new_content/index.md

 ===Check features for cross browser compatibility===

-''Note'' This feature has been reworked, refer to [[Template:Compability]] to learn how you can include table in a page.
+''Note'' This feature has been reworked, refer to [https://docs.webplatform.org/wiki/Template:Compatibility the Compability template]] to learn how you can include table in a page.

 <!--